 Number 7:

 This month will bring more clarity in terms of friends, family and professional life.
 It’s the time to concentrate on more important work.
 Be thankful to the changes in life as it will bring you out of emotional thinking and make you decide practically.
-Time for self-improvement by educating and training self with occult science.
+Time for self-improvement by educating and training oneself with occult science.

 Number 8: